tokens-studio/graph-engine/packages/graph-editor/readme.md

 **save()**: The save() function is called on the Editor component's ref, and it returns the current state of the editor.
 The state includes information about nodes, edges, and node states.

 **load()**: The load(data) function allows you to load a specific graph data into the editor.
 You can fetch the data from an external source or use data from a previously saved state.

+## Development

+We need to force the cypress react selector to use a version of `resq` that supports 18.2.0